The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 Hello.

-Hey Rush, how are you doing, Maggie Digga, you know?
+Hey, Rush, how are you doing, Megan?

 I mean, to me, what's that saying to our young people?

-I'm only speaking for young black jokers.
+I'm only speaking for young black children.

 It just lowers our expectations.

-Uh you know, it just kills me when my friends sit and talk about hate crimes.
+You know, it just kills me when my friends sit and talk about hate crimes.

 I guess one black man killing another black man.

-I'm sitting in saying it is here's a guy that's talking about being the president, and one of the things that he's done, he's he's brought out talking about this church, and you know, you hear people say, I I belong to a mega church.
+I'm sitting and saying is here's a guy talking about being the president, and one of the things that he's done, he's brought out talking about this church.

-This this stuff doesn't go on.
+This stuff doesn't go on.

 It isn't.